 How much does a driver training school bond cost in Texas?

 The Texas Education Agency requires driver training education providers to post surety bonds in varying amounts.
-Primary locations of driver training schools must post $10,000, while branch locations of driver training schools must post $5,000.
-Course providers must post $25,000 surety bonds.
+Primary locations of driver training schools and driver course providers must post $10,000, while branch locations of driver training schools must post $5,000.

-These bonds are subject to underwriting, so the price you’ll pay for your Texas surety bond is based on a review of your personal credit report.
-Find out exactly how much you’ll pay for your bond by requesting your free, no-strings attached bond quote now!
+These bonds are subject to underwriting, so the price you’ll pay for your Texas surety bond is based on a soft review of your personal credit report.
+However, highly qualified applicants are typically approved for as little as $100.